node-red/nrlint/README.md

 _**WORK IN PROGRESS.
 Current code is aimed for investigating architecture of flow linter.**_

-This repository contains following 5 modules.
+This repository contains following 3 modules.

 - nrlint
   - main module for Node-RED flow linter.
+- nrlint-plugin-core
+  - core rule plugin for following:
+    - check whether a function node has a name.
+    - check whether each http-in node has corresponding http-response, and vice versa.
+    - check whether a flow contains possible infinite loops.
 - plugins/nrlint-plugin-func-style-eslint
   - flow linter plugin to check JavaScript coding style in function node.
-- plugins/nrlint-plugin-no-func-name
-  - flow linter plugin to check whether a function node has a name.
-- plugins/nrlint-plugin-http-in-resp
-  - flow linter plugin to check whether each http-in node has corresponding http-response, and vice versa.
-- plugins/nrlint-plugin-loop
-  - flow linter plugin to check whether a flow contains possible infinite loops.
+    - currently, Editor integration is not yet supported.

 ## Usage